50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for thanking hard work

 Efforts should never go unnoticed.
-Here are some things to say to show appreciation for those who go the extra mile:
+In addition, thanks fuels even more effort.
+So here are some things to say to those who go the extra mile:

 1. “You put in the extra hours, and it didn’t go unnoticed.
 Thank you for your dedication!”